knivier/Activerse/README.md

 - 8A - KeyBoardInfo.java
 - 9A - MemoryTracker.Java
 - 10A - World.Java
+- 11A - Item.java
+- 1B - ActorVector.java
+- 2B - FileUtils.java
+- 3B - PerlinNoise.java
+- 4B - Physics.java
+- 5B - Timer.java
+- 6B - WorldGeneration.java

 - PROP.IN.OUT.IO - Activerse.properties error; major screwup by developers

 Keywords that may be helpful

-- IO - A central breakdown; this is typically a result of multiple errors that are being caught by ACESH that cause an IO error
+- IO - A centeralized breakdown; this is typically a result of multiple errors that are being caught by ACESH that cause an IO error
 - IN - An input breakdown
 - OUT - An output breakdown
 - LN - Error line reporting
 - DEV - Contact Dev's; this is not a good error
 - CONNTO - A connecting line of code that connects class to class that may cause errors in each

 ACEHS can continue running your game even with errors.
 However, there are certain fatal errors that will be crashed.
 If you don't care about possible headaches, you can find the ACEHS line and convert the catch expression to instead continue execution.

 Happy coding, and enjoy bringing your creations to life with Activerse!